 Touriga Nacional - Characteristic aroma of violets, bergamots, wild berries and rock-rose.
 Some hints of pine wood.
-Good ageing potential.
+Good aging potential.

 Verdelho - White grape variety.
 In the Douro, it is also known as "Gouveio".
 It results in highly aromatic and well-structured wines.

-Viosinho - This white grape variety produces very fresh wines with a good alcoholic content.
+Viosinho - This white grape variety produces very fresh wines with good alcoholic content.

 Excellent quality, at a fair price…

 And what's better than having high-quality and lots of variety... being able to purchase these wines at a more than affordable price!
 Any Portuguese "tasca" or restaurant will always have a good wine list with very affordable prices, which can be consumed by the glass or bottle.
 However, there are Portuguese wines that can cost several hundred or thousands of Euros!